(541) 726-6730 24/7 Emergency Dispatch Available

 Jetting If Needed

-For compacted material or restricted lines, we use high-pressure water to break up blockages
+For compacted material or restricted lines, we use high-pressure water to break up blockages through our drain line jetting service.
+Once cleaned, CCTV inspection can be used to verify line condition and identify remaining defects.

 Waste Handling